 A full suit is preferred as a protection against coral, rocks and plankton.

 Strongly recommended for your own safety:

 – (Tropical) gloves (see our story below)

 – A mirror (old cdrom in your jacket)

 We don’t have a lot of spare diving equipment on the boat, mainly the most subject to wear materials such as o-rings and mouth pieces.
-We have a couple of spare computers, a couple of spare fins and masks and a couple of high and low pressure hoses.
+We have a couple of spare fins, BCD’s, masks, SMB’s and a couple of high and low pressure hoses.

 We have been experimenting with gloves.
 Because currents can be extreme in the Maldives and sometimes we even have to climb from rock to rock it is recommended to wear gloves.

 Since diving gloves are quite expensive and usually only last 2 weeks, we tried something else, namely Nitrill coated gloves.